dromara/sureness/docs/sample-javalin.md

         });
 ````

 **All done, we can test now!**

 ## Test

 Through the above steps, a complete auth function project is completed.
 Someone maybe think that with only these few steps, where is its complete function and what can it support?
-This built project is based on the rbac permission model and supports baisc authentication, digest authentication and jwt authentication.
+This built project is based on the RBAC permission model and supports Baisc authentication, Digest authentication and JWT authentication.
 It can fine-grained control the user's access to the restful api provided by the Javalin.
 That is to control which users can access which api.

 Let's test it. (we use postman and chrome to test.)

-### Test authentication
+### Test Authentication

 ####  1. Basic Auth Test

-Use postman basic auth, as shown below:
+Use postman Basic auth, as shown below:

 * success - input username: admin, password: admin